 5. What to confirm before you book

-Do not stop at “rental clubs available.”
-For a foreign traveler, the real question is whether the booking can be completed confidently and whether the equipment will actually be ready for your group on the day.
+Do not stop at “clubs available.”
+For a foreign traveler, the real question is whether the course page shows the rental items you need and whether anything special should be indicated before booking.

-- Whether shoes are also available if you are packing light.
+- Whether the course page shows rental shoes if you are packing light.

-- Whether the course needs brand, flex, gender, or size details in advance.
+- Whether the course needs size or other equipment details before arrival.

 Best option by traveler type